-How to Budget Money On Low Income
+How to Budget Money on Low Income

 “Budget”.
 Nothing draws more blank stares from someone than talking about a budget.
 Most people think of a budget as a scary thing; almost like losing control over your spending.
 They think once they create a budget for their income, they’ll have to say no to all the good stuff in life and kiss fun goodbye, right?
 We think of a budget as the exact opposite.
 A budget isn’t scary, it is freedom.
 Yes, freedom.
 In this guide, we will explore how to budget money on low income effectively.